Skip to main content

 • When a librarian doesn't know an answer, they stop.
 They have professional ethics.

 That disappointment, like all disappointments, had more to do with my boomeranged expectations.
-It showed me that I was walking around with a tight (but often unconscious) grip on a curiously wrought category mistake: a view of the LLM as some kind of subject, scaffolded by the very language used to describe it: learning, thinking, understanding.
+It showed me that I was walking around with a tight (but often unconscious) grip on a curiously wrought category mistake: a view of the LLM as some kind of subject, scaffolded by the very language that companies use to sell it: learning, thinking, understanding.

-However, when I toss out the expectation of veracity and ease into plausibility, there's a fair amount of promise, invention and wonder.
-The dice won't always land on six, but LLMs do a decent job creating SQL queries or turning an idea into a workable app.
+However, when I toss out the expectation of veracity and ease into the comfy chair of plausibility, there's a fair amount of promise, invention and wonder.
+The dice won't always land on six, but they’re rolling fast enough to be useful.
+LLMs do a decent job creating SQL queries or turning an idea into a workable app.
 They deal in likelihoods rather than certainties, and I'm no longer disappointed that a predictive text machine is not a scholar.
 I'm no longer disappointed because I no longer expect it to be.
-I’ve made peace with that.
+I’ve made some professional peace with that.

 • Find me articles about X and summarize them - High disappointment